whitneyburton/portfolios/students/1507/matt-ewell/20151120-matt_ewell-m3.markdown

 #### Assessment Notes

+* Impressive solution of tough problems.
-* None provided by staff
+* Calculated nearby meetings by hand.
+* Worked with times by converting them into ranges.

 #### Assessment Scores: